Potala Palace in Lhasa: Facts, Architecture, and Travel Tips

 Other Palaces in the Red Palaces

-Furthermore, other palaces are also significant in the Red Palace.
-The Hall of the Three Realms of Prosperity (Satsang Rangye) is the highest in the Red Palace, with a considerable collection of scriptures and portraits of the Qing emperors.
+Hall of the Three Realms of Prosperity (Satsang Rangye): The highest hall in the Red Palace, housing a vast collection of Buddhist scriptures and portraits of Qing emperors.

 Countless Historical Treasures